openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done

-*Keywords* are the reserved words that have permanently predefined meanings in |LANG|.
+*Keywords* are reserved words with permanently predefined meanings in |LANG|.
 Keywords are always lowercase.
 Keywords can be of four kinds as discussed below.